-D.06.1 The company has systems in place to ensure its operations conduct and disclose regular assessments of their impacts on community health, and to implement management plans to address these impacts. • IFC PS4 Action Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations conduct and disclose regular assessments of their impacts on community health? b.
-Has systems in place to ensure its operations develop strategies and plans to address these impacts? c.
+The company has systems in place to ensure its operations conduct and disclose regular assessments of their impacts on community health, and to implement management plans to address these impacts.

+• IFC PS4

+- a.
+Has systems in place to ensure its operations conduct and disclose regular assessments of their impacts on community health? - b.
+Has systems in place to ensure its operations develop strategies and plans to address these impacts? - c.
 Systematically tracks the implementation of these strategies and plans?